menard-codes/menard-codes/README.md

 		I'm Menard Maranan, a Fullstack Developer.
 	</p>
 	<p>
-		As per my tech, I'm currently focused on Next.JS, which is my primary JavaScript framework of choice for building Web Apps (or just a regular website).
+		As per my tech, I'm currently focused on React.JS, which is my primary JavaScript framework of choice for the Front End.
 I also write tech-related content in platforms like
 		<a href="https://dev.to/menard_codes" target="_blank">Dev.to</a>
 		during my spare time, or with a company through their "Write for us" program (mostly paid work).
+		I'm also an <a href="https://www.freecodecamp.org/news/author/menard/" target="_blank">author at freeCodeCamp</a>.
 	</p>
 </p>